Andrzej-Dawiec/portfolio-minimal-theme/content/sections/legal/privacy.md

 sectionId: privacy
 ---

 Your privacy is important to me.
-It is my, Ethan Yee, policy to respect your privacy regarding any information I may collect from you across my website, ethanyee.info.
+It is my, Andrzej Dawiec, policy to respect your privacy regarding any information I may collect from you across my website, andrzejdawiec.info.

 I only ask for personal information when I truly need it to provide a service to you.
 I collect it by fair and lawful means, with your knowledge and consent.
 I also let you know why I am collecting it and how it will be used.